gvwilson/fiction/santas/index.md

 Finner had never actually been in Gran-Granna's house before, but he'd heard stories.
 A richly-patterned carpet in the hall that looked like it might once have been able to fly: check.
-A set of coathooks with gargoyle faces: check.<span class="sidenote">Which were actually just pieces of wood carved to look like gargoyle faces.
+A set of coathooks with gargoyle faces: check.<span class="note">Which were actually just pieces of wood carved to look like gargoyle faces.
 It wouldn't be necessary to clarify this for most people.</span>
 A sitting room filled with a riot of greenery and a mis-matched pair of overstuffed chairs: check.
-Crossed harpoons over the fireplace and dozens of framed pictures of children, grandchildren, great-grandchildren, neighbors, friends, enemies<span class="sidenote">Some of which had dates and locations written on them in neat, smug lettering.</span>, and the grateful, if somewhat perplexed, crew of a submarine: check.
+Crossed harpoons over the fireplace and dozens of framed pictures of children, grandchildren, great-grandchildren, neighbors, friends, enemies<span class="note">Some of which had dates and locations written on them in neat, smug lettering.</span>, and the grateful, if somewhat perplexed, crew of a submarine: check.